That feeling when you see a low-income person with nicer stuff than you

 When I was younger, I didn’t quite understand the dichotomy.
 When you don’t have anything shouldn’t you be grateful for anything?
 Why spend a lot on clothes, particularly children’s clothes, when you are worried about the rent, the electric, the car, etc.?
 Shouldn’t these families learn to be minimalist and frugal?

 But sometime after seeing my mom donate those clothes, something clicked for me.
 Yes, I was wearing cheap hand-me-down clothes.
 But I also never had to worry about where I was sleeping for the night.
 I never had to worry about where my next meal would come from.
-I never had to worry about getting new clothes.

 Most importantly, I never had to worry about someone accusing me of being poor.